triet521/spotify/README.md

 - In Visualize.xlsx in the Reminder sheet, the date is displayed thanks to a new measure I added into Power Pivot so that sheet may not display properly.
 I will include some images to give you a better understanding about that sheet.

+6/9/2024:
+- Replace Visualize.xlsx file with Visualize.pbiz, a Power Bi file to improve visualization.